AntonyBaasan/blog/content/blog/ingress-vs-loadbalancer.md

 ---
-title: "Kubernetes Ingress vs Load balancer"
+title: "Kubernetes: Ingress vs Load balancer"
 date: 2020-12-13T15:37:49-05:00
-draft: true
+draft: false
 ---

 Kubernetes Ingeress and Load balancer are the main ways to expose access to applications inside a Kubernetes cluster.